glasnt/talks/2019_10_DevOpsDaysAKL.podium/slides.md

 Having it linked up in the channel topic of your firehouse chat channel.

 Making it available and useful.

 ---
 background-image: url("images/step.jpg")

+### .bigx[Templates]

+Templates!
+Templates are great

+Say you have pet servers, that you occasionally deploy.
+Or clients, or other widgets that come into your perview at a rate, but that also need custom care and attention to detail

+Make a template in your system that you fill out.
+Even something as simple as making sure you link to the ec2 search for the name of the server, and then any custom notes.
+Especially if one of these widgets has custom configurations outside of your provisioning automation that could be overwritten if you aren't careful (ask me how I know)

+---
+background-image: url("images/step.jpg")